BheeshmSharma/NoPrompt-UAD-MIDL2025/README.md

    - After adjusting the paths, run the `Data_Extraction.py` script to process the data.

 5. **Check Folder Structure**:
-   - Once the extraction is complete, make sure the extracted data is saved in the suggested folder structure outlined in the `DDPT/readme.md`.

-   > **Note**: Ensure that the final structure of the data follows the guidelines provided in the `DDPT/readme.md` file for consistency.
+   - Once the extraction is complete, ensure that the final structure of the data follows the suggested folder structure outlined in the `DDPT/readme.md` file for consistency.

 ### Dataset Details